Historical AdvisorsRichard Drew Carey (1934-2013)

 1. Philander Ingalsby: the historical advisor from the county in which Mr. Ingalsby once lived has been contacted.
 He had no information on Philander.
 Mr. Ingalsby would appear lost in time until others can pursue the subject.
 His tombstone is the oldest to be presently found at Overton Cemetery, that being 1838.

 2. Dr. H.S.
 Newman was the area physician.
 He originated from Warren County, PA.
 There is a small amount of information on him while he lived in Louisiana.
 Email discussions have occurred with the county historian about Dr. Newman, but no records were obtained.
 Dr. Newman died August, 1859.
-His tombstone was removed by vandals 1999-2000.
-The grave lies unmarked.
+His tombstone was removed from the grave site by thieves.

 Sarah D., the wife of Dr. H. S. Newman, died July 30, 1827.
 The inscriptions recording these deaths were all cut upon rude stones native to the soil.
 Within five years Dr. Newman’s daughter died and was buried next to Sarah in Oakland Cemetery, Warren County, PA.
 Shortly afterwards Dr. Newman and Richard Alden(married Betsey Newman: 1/27/1827) left Warren County to venture to Louisiana.
 Other Alden relatives were living in Claiborne Parish at that time.
 Richard Alden stayed only one year and returned to live his life out with his wife and four children, in Warren County.

 3. Richard Maxwell Drew lived only 28 years but he lived long enough to have one child, Judge Richard Cleveland Drew.
 Judge R.C.
 Drew had several children and some descendants live in north Louisiana in the Minden, Springhill, Shreveport, and Ruston areas.
 R.M.
 Drew's wife was Sarah Jessie Cleveland, died Homer, La., May 31, 1875, age 49, and buried at Overton Cemetery.
-Her grave cannot be found.
+Her grave was destroyed in 1958-59.

 4. Lucien Bonner was the child of J.L. and Sarah Reed Bonner.
 The Bonner family migrated from Tennessee.
 Parents of J. L. were Josiah Bonner b.
 5/5/1787 SC died 12/9/1851 in West Carroll, Louisiana, who Married Nancy Williams Hubert b.
 10/20/1791 and died in Madison County, Mississippi.
 Joshia and Nancy were married 2/12/1810 in Clarke County, GA.
 Lucien was the granddaughter of Jane Hays Drew Scallorn Reed and Jane was the daughter of Newett Drew.
 James Lucien Bonner married Sarah Ann Laura Reed on October 31, 1851 James L. Bonner died September 13, 1853, shortly after his child Lucien died.
 James is buried with another infant son in West Carroll Parish Old Forest Cemetery.Jane was born on 4-14-1806 and died 1-6-1850 in Claiborne Parish, Louisiana.
 She died from complications of childbirth.
 She was buried at Overton Cemetery.
 Her grave has been destroyed.
 After Mr. Reed died Jane married John Geren, Jr. The child of John Geren, Jr., and Jane Hays Drew Geren was Harmon A. Geren, b.
 2-14-1833.
 There are many Geren family members buried in Old Minden Cemetery.